lfglance/lfglance.github.io/content/docs/backend/20-new-web-service.md

 ---

 We will cover server side rendering in greater detail in a future section as we have more data available to insert into pages and start using HTML templates.

+We will also start using Git with an existing project instead of writing out all these files since it will be cleaner/simpler.

 At this time you'll have a basic blueprint for the app and we will start morphing from a simple hello world into something more useful.